h2oai/datatable/docs/api/dt/fillna.rst

     cols: FExpr
         Input data for filling the nulls values down or up.

-    direction: string
+    reverse: bool
-        If `down`, the nulls are filled down; if `up`, the nulls are filled up.
+        If `False`, the nulls are filled down; if `True`, the nulls are filled up.

     return: FExpr
         f-expression that converts input columns into the columns filled with the previous/next non-null values.

     except: TypeError
-        The exception is raised if `direction` is not a string.
+        The exception is raised if `reverse` is not a boolean.

-    except: ValueError
-        The exception is raised if `direction` is not one of `up` or `down`.

     Examples
     --------